databrary/www/databrary/input/pages/resources/guide/institutions.md

 Many data repositories or data sharing arrangements require that data use agreements be signed prior to accessing a specific dataset for a discrete research purpose.
 Most data repositories have a separate agreement associated with data contribution.
 The Databrary agreement is new and perhaps unique in enabling open access for both data use and contribution privileges.
-That is by design, as we have been charged to lower barriers to data sharing, and we think that combining the agreements helps achieve that end.
+We believe that combining the agreements will help lower barriers to data sharing.
 This is also in keeping with Federal mandates to share research data and emerging practices related to openness in scientific research.

 ## When is IRB approval necessary?

 In signing the agreement, all Investigators promise to seek IRB approval whenever their use of Databrary requires it.
-But, prior IRB approval need not be required to access Databrary's resources for non-research purposes.
+But, prior IRB approval is not required to access Databrary's resources for non-research purposes.
 In short, Databrary does not require IRB approval in order to become an authorized investigator.

-What kinds of Databrary use cases require a specific IRB protocol is really a local decision.
+The kind of Databrary use cases that require a specific IRB protocol is a local decision.
 There are many "pre-research" and teaching use cases that may not require IRB approval.

 ## Databrary contains Identifiable Data for which participants have given permission to share